Connecting cooperative transport by ants with the physics of self-propelled particles: Model of ants as a single self-propelled particle

-\paragraph{Model.---} The stochastic motion at late times is expected to cross over into normal diffusion.
-However, the direction of motion $\theta$ and speed $|\bm{v}|$ exhibit \emph{persistence} for short times below characteristic timescales $\tau_\theta$ and $\tau_v$, respectively.
-Persistence implies that the $\bm{v}$ and $\theta$ are not completely randomized between time steps as it would be the case in normal diffusion.
-Instead, the object continues to travel along its previous direction of motion at its previous speed.
-One of the simplest implementations of this notion is to assume that the velocity itself performs a Brownian motion~\cite{Schienbein1993}.
-In such a model, the self-propulsion is subject to friction, $|\bm{v}|/v_c-1$, which is dimensionless and depends on the difference between the desired velocity amplitude $v_c$ and the instantaneous velocity amplitude $|\bm{v}|$.
-For velocities $|\bm{v}|<v_c$, this friction becomes negative, i.e. the self-propulsion works to increase $|\bm{v}|$, and vice versa.
-Thus, the steady state distribution is enforced to be centered around a nonzero $v_c$.

-The resulting self-propelled motion resembles an Ornstein-Uhlenbeck process~\cite{Elgeti2015,Bechinger2016} in velocity space, which has been discussed by Schienbein and Gruler~\cite{Schienbein1993} and others~\cite{Dunn1987,Alt1990} to describe the migration of single cells.
-One of the hallmarks of such a motion is that the independent degrees of freedom are the amplitude $v$ and the direction $\theta$ of the velocity vector.
+While the stochastic motion of the rings crosses over into regular diffusion at late times, the velocity's angle $\theta$ and magnitude $v$ exhibit \textit{persistence} for short times below characteristic timescales $\tau_\theta$ and $\tau_v$, respectively.
+Persistence implies that $v$ and $\theta$ are not completely randomized between time steps as would be the case in regular diffusion.
+Instead, the object partially preserves its previous velocity angle and magnitude.
+Furthermore, the velocity components in $x$ and $y$ direction are not independently randomized.
+Instead, the velocity adheres to a preferred velocity magnitude $v_c$.
+One of the simplest implementations of this notion is to assume that $v$ itself performs a Brownian motion~\cite{Schienbein1993}.
+In such a model, the self-propulsion is subject to friction, $v/v_c-1$, which is dimensionless and depends on the difference between the desired velocity magnitude $v_c$ and the instantaneous magnitude $v$.
+For velocities $v<v_c$, this friction becomes negative, i.e., the self-propulsion works to increase $v$, and vice versa.
+Thus, the steady-state distribution is centered around $v_c>0$.
+The resulting self-propelled motion resembles an Ornstein-Uhlenbeck process~\cite{Elgeti2015,Bechinger2016} in velocity space.
+This has been discussed by Schienbein and Gruler~\cite{Schienbein1993} and others~\cite{Dunn1987, Alt1990}, and originally was used to describe the migration of single cells.
+One of the hallmarks of such a motion is that the independent degrees of freedom are the magnitude and the angle of the velocity vector.
 Based on our experimental findings, we thus describe the trajectories as a self-propelled motion with a velocity kernel.
-To this end, consider the Langevin equations for a Brownian motion of the instantaneous velocity $\bm{v}$ with amplitude $v=\sqrt{v_x^2+v_y^2}$ and velocity direction $\theta$, defined by $\tan\theta=v_y/v_x$~\cite{Schienbein1993}:
+To this end, consider the Langevin equations for Brownian motion of the instantaneous velocity $\vec{v}$~\cite{Schienbein1993}: